TomaszSwist/MemSerwis/README.md

-# Getting Started with Create React App
+# Project created with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run project

 In the project directory, you can run: